peterwooley/get-margins/README.md

-# Copy Color as HSLA Sketch Plugin
+# Get Margins Sketch Plugin
 A [Sketch](http://bohemiancoding.com/sketch) plugin to get the margins between an inner and outer layer and then copies the results to the clipboard as CSS.

 ## Install